4uf04eG/ScheduleApp/README.md

   - Nice design(or not)

 ## Installation
-  - Download <a href='APK/ScheduleApp-v1.1.0.apk'>apk file</a>
+  - Download <a href='APK/ScheduleApp-v1.1.1.apk'>apk file</a>
-  - Set in security options of your device intallation from unknown sources if it not enabled already
+  - Set in security options of your device installation from unknown sources if it not enabled already
   - Install application

   ---